WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 Start: Starts a stopped container. `$ sudo docker container start -i CONTAINERNAME` <br>
 Don't forget `-i` to start it in an interactive terminal.
 Stop: `$ sudo docker stop CONTAINERNAME` stops the container "gracefully" by asking it nicely to shut down.<br>
-Kill: `$ sudo docker kill CONTAINER_ID` stops the container "hard".<br>
+Kill: `$ sudo docker kill CONTAINERNAME` stops the container "hard".<br>
-The difference can be thought of as clicking "shut down" vs holding the power button on a computer.
+The difference can be (kind of) thought of as clicking "shut down" vs holding the power button on a computer.
 To remove all stopped containers: `$ sudo docker container prune -y`
 ## Podman
+Podman is miraculously the same in every regard when it comes to stopping and restarting a container.
+It has some extra features to be aware of, **do not** try to start a container with `play`.
+That is a command for pods.<br>
+Otherwise, the above commands listed for `docker` will work when running `podman`.